click-contrib/click-plugins/README.rst

 -------------------------------

-Opening a CLI to plugins encourages other developers to independently extend functionality independently but their is no guarantee these new features will be "on brand".
+Opening a CLI to plugins encourages other developers to independently extend functionality independently but there is no guarantee these new features will be "on brand".
 Plugin developers are almost certainly already using features in the core package the CLI belongs to so defining commonly used arguments and options in one place lets plugin developers reuse these flags to produce a more